samir-m2jhi/samir-m2jhi/README.md

 ## 📌 Featured Projects

-🔹 **Water Leakage Detection using EPANET**
-Pressure-based modeling for identifying leakage locations in water networks.

 🔹 **Risk Assessment of Buildings in Dense Urban Areas**
 Impact analysis of illegal floor additions and adjacent construction activities.